Benjam11n/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command and at least one person in the list.

     1. Test case: `delete 1`<br>
        Expected: Confirmation message pops up.
 First contact is deleted from the list when user enters `y`.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact shown in the display message.

     1. Test case: `delete 1`<br>
        Expected: Confirmation message pops up.
 Contact is not deleted from the list when user enters `n`.
 Deletion abortion message is shown.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the display message.
+Result display remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.